October 4, 2023

 Definition of Hard Anodised and Cast Iron

 Cast iron and hard anodized are two materials that are commonly used for cookware.
 The hard anodized cookware is made of aluminum treated by an electrochemical treatment to produce a non-porous, hard surface.
-This surface is resistant to scratches and abrasions.
 The surface is non-reactive and won’t react with acidic food.

 Cast iron cookware is created by melting the iron and pouring it into a mold to form a particular shape.
 Cast iron is heavy, durable, and known for its heat-retention properties.
 Cast iron cookware can be coated with enamel or seasoned to create a nonstick surface.